PinkDiamond1/docs-24/docs/reference/starlark-instructions.md

  ```
 ### request

-The `request` instruction executes either a POST or GET HTTP request, saving its result in a runtime variable.
+The `request` instruction executes either a POST or GET HTTP request, saving its result in a [future references][future-references-reference].

 For GET requests: